What to spray on the ribs while smoking

 apple juice on table

-Whether you opt for a pure apple juice spray or decide to experiment with apple cider vinegar for a tangy twist, you’re in for a treat.
+Whether you go for a pure apple juice spray on ribs or experiment with the tantalizing mix of apple juice and apple cider vinegar, your taste buds are in for a treat.

 Butter